Omni Shoreham Hotel: Second Shoreham Hotel

 The Shoreham was largely a residential hotel until 1950, when it began converting to house transient guests.
 Over the years, the Shoreham has been the Washington home of many prominent politicians, including Senator Stuart Symington from Missouri.
 During the late 1940s and early 1950s when he was first Secretary of the Air Force, Symington was known to host President Harry S. Truman for all-night poker games.

 On February 10, 1964, the Beatles booked the entire 7th floor of the hotel for one evening while they were in Washington to give a concert at the Washington Coliseum during their first American tour.
 Later that year in December, Denny Doherty performed his first show with John Phillips and Michelle Phillips, as The New Journeymen.
 With the addition of Cass Elliot, they would go on to be known as The Mamas & the Papas.
 The Conservative Political Action Conference took place at the Omni from 2006 through 2009.

 In 1973, the hotel was sold to Chicago real estate investor Lester Meilman's MAT Associates.
 They retained Americana Hotels, the hospitality division of American Airlines, to manage the hotel, which was renamed the Shoreham Americana Hotel.
 In 1980, Dunfey Hotels, the hospitality division of Aer Lingus, purchased the hotel in partnership with New York developer William Zeckendorf Jr. Dunfey assumed management in January 1980 and renamed the hotel The Shoreham, a Dunfey Hotel.
 In 1983, Dunfey Hotels acquired Omni International Hotels, forming a new chain, Omni Hotels & Resorts.
 The hotel was renamed the Omni Shoreham Hotel in 1985.

-The Shoreham was featured in the 1987 film No Way Out, when at an Inaugural Ball the character played by Kevin Costner, Commander Tom Farrell, first meets the character Susan Atwell played by Sean Young.
+The Shoreham was featured in the 1987 film No Way Out, when the character played by Kevin Costner, Commander Tom Farrell, first meets the character Susan Atwell played by Sean Young at an presidential inaugural ball.
 In the 2003 film Shattered Glass about the journalism scandal at The New Republic perpetrated by Stephen Glass, the hotel is mentioned by name and a fictional version is depicted, as Glass claims to have attended a conference of Young Republicans held there.